 In the summer of 2019, Remnant took up film photography as a new means of artistic expression.
 Remnant's photography explores many of the same themes of his music, including place, memory, history, and identity.
 Remnant typically shoots landscape/documentary style color photos of his surroundings as well as neighboring towns and cities.

-Remnant continues to work on new music, including a forthcoming EP, entitled Sunrise at the Sunset Motel.
-The album is recorded and performed by Adam Remnant and his working band, consisting of brother, Jesse Remnant, on bass and harmony vocals; Ryan Stolte-Sawa on violin and harmony vocals, and Jon Helm on drums.
+Remnant continues to work on new music, including a recently completed full length album, entitled Big Doors.
+An EP tentatively titled Rainy Day Savings is also in the works.
+The new recordings are performed by Adam Remnant and his working band, consisting of brother, Jesse Remnant, on bass and harmony vocals; Ryan Stolte-Sawa on violin and harmony vocals, and Jon Helm on drums.